ghc-proposals/ghc-proposals/proposals/0475-tuple-syntax.rst

 #.
 Controlling the ``(# ... | ... | ... #)`` syntax for unboxed sum types with
    ``-XNoListTuplePuns`` is not necessary to avoid punning, but is done only for consistency.
 We could skip this, but I prefer keeping it as proposed.

 #.
-There was an objection in the commentary about the name ``Prelude.Experimental``.
-I continue
-   to like that name: the module exports basic definitions one will likely want when using the GHC compiler for Haskell.
-However, an alternative might be ``GHC.SafeExts`` or something similar.
-(I'd actually rather have the safe extensions be in ``GHC.Exts`` and the unsafe ones be in ``GHC.Exts.Unsafe``, but that ship has sailed and is not worth calling back to port.)

-   Note that GHC itself already has a module named ``Prelude.Experimental`` that would have to be renamed if we keep ``Prelude.Experimental`` as the choice for the new module in ``base``.
-   This is purely an implementation detail, though, and would not affect users (except via the GHC API).

-#.
 The following definitions were included in an earlier version of this proposal,
    but the committee decided we were better without::